3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_02/project2_boilerplate/README.md

 This is boilerplate for your Express project, so there are several things you'll need to add, create and change before you're ready to start working on your project.

-1. You'll need to create your project two repo and clone or create it locally
+1. You'll need to create your project two repo and clone or create it locally.

-2. You'll copy the boilerplate code to your project two repo,
+2. You'll copy the boilerplate code to your project two repo.

   Your file structure should look like the following: